tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ### Overview

-Today's class will focus on further investigating the evolution and impact of the FinTech industry and then proceed to command line basics and git (using a graphical user interface (GUI)).
-Specifically, students will learn about the history of FinTech, the particular domains it has helped disrupt, as well as create their own case studies on a particular FinTech (Payments) company.
-Then, students will develop the basic command line and git download/upload skills that will aid them in using the more advanced git CLI in the next lesson.
+Today's class will focus on command line basics and git (using a graphical user interface (GUI)) and then proceed to further investigating the key stimuli and impacts that have lead to the exponential growth of the FinTech industry.
+Specifically, students will develop the basic command line and git download/upload skills that will aid them in using the more advanced git CLI in the next lesson.
+In addition, students will learn more about the history of FinTech, the particular domains it has helped disrupt, and also create their own case studies on a particular FinTech (Payments) company.

 ### Class Objectives